Maria Sharapova beaten by critic Eugenie Bouchard

 Although Bouchard started the season with a semifinals spot in Sydney and a third round at the Australian Open, she failed to win a single match until beating France's Alize Cornet in the previous round in Madrid and even played a second-tier ITF event last month in Florida to regain her confidence.

-She now faces reigning US Open champion Angelique Kerber in the third round.
+She now faces reigning US Open champion Kerber in the third round.
+Bouchard leads the German 3-2, including two victories on clay.